-At each reporting date, the company reviews the carrying values of its financial assets other than those classified as fair value through profit and loss and non-financial assets to determine whether there is any indication that those assets have been impaired.
+At each reporting date, the company reviews the carrying values of its financial assets other than those classified as fair value through surplus or deficit and non-financial assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
-Any excess of the asset's carrying value over its recoverable amount is expensed to profit or loss.
+Any excess of the asset's carrying value over its recoverable amount is expensed to surplus or deficit.